ambujsahu81/website-customizer-plus/README.md

   - offers options to hide all images on a page.
   - offers options to hide page favicons.
   - offers options to create a focus mode on the page.
-- Speeds up page loading and saves bandwidth, thanks to the missing ads and pop-up windows
+- Speeds up the page loading and saves bandwidth, thanks to the missing ads and pop-up windows
 - offers option to use dark mode that aims to reduce the eyestrain of the user.
 - simple interface to use.

 ## Demo.

-- Improve reading experience by using Focus Mode and enabling adblocker or by hiding images on any website
+- Improve reading experience by using Focus Mode options, by enabling adblocker or by hiding images on any website.

  https://user-images.githubusercontent.com/118078892/215085534-5536802f-692e-4e4c-9d58-db3cdd8b1a4e.mp4

 - Customize any website and save the customization.
-Now whenever you visit the website you can see the same customization or use disable all setting option to see original website
+Use disable all setting option to see original website.

 https://user-images.githubusercontent.com/118078892/215086000-8597c12b-a37e-4816-ad0b-b1027020852c.mp4

 - Customize any section of the website using focus mode.